Morehead State Eagles football

 The Morehead State Eagles football program is the intercollegiate American football team for Morehead State University located in the U.S. state of Kentucky.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Pioneer Football League, the only public school in the conference.
 Morehead State's first football team was fielded in 1927.
-The team plays its home games at the 10,000 seat Jayne Stadium in Morehead, Kentucky.
-The Eagles are coached by Rob Tenyer.
+The team plays its home games at the 10,000 seat Phil Simms Stadium (historically Jayne Stadium) in Morehead, Kentucky.